Services accessible transports: Transportation is one of the crucial points of an accessible journey and is also one of the most complex to organize.

 Coach with lifting platform that can carry up to 20/30 people and up to 6/8 wheelchairs) hooked on board (each wheelchair hooked normally takes the space of 4 seats).

-Access on board of the high-speed trains (in Italy the Frecce of the State Railways and Italo of a private company, in France TGV, in Spain AVE, in Germany ICE, …), it’s easy for people using wheelchairs.
+High-speed trains (in Italy the Frecce of the State Railways and Italo of a private company, in France TGV, in Spain AVE, in Germany ICE, …), daytime, are equipped for access on board passengers in a wheelchair, including

-Access is provided in the main stations by railway staff with portable lifts.
+Access, almost everywhere, is guaranteed thanks to the assistance provided in the main stations by railway staff with portable lifts.
 The assistance must be booked, together with the tickets, as soon as possible.

 Due to the limited extension of the European territory, traditionally, the flights, more expensive than the train, were chosen only to reach the most distant destinations.